 Outside of the course, ArchSoc (Archaeology Society) offers even more things to get involved with.
 These have ranged from organised trips to places like Rome, to formal balls, to regular finds washing and experimental archaeology sessions.
 My favourite has been a flint knapping exercise which gave me the chance to apply what I’d learnt and have a go at crafting flint tools (which is as difficult as it sounds!).

-Another thing to look forward to is King’s Manor, where the department is based.
-It is located in the city, away from the main campuses which is unique to the Archaeology department.
+Another thing to look forward to is King’s Manor, where the Archaeology is based.
+It is located in the city, away from the main campuses which is unique to Archaeology.
 The majority of lectures and seminars are here and it creates a real sense of community.
-If you’re interested in building or historical archaeology, King’s Manor itself has a long and vibrant history which makes it the perfect place for the department.
+If you’re interested in building or historical archaeology, King’s Manor itself has a long and vibrant history which makes it the perfect place for Archaeology.

 Being separate from the main campus has other benefits as well.
 The Yorkshire Museum, Museum Gardens, York Art Gallery and St Mary’s Abbey are all within a 5 minute walk from King’s Manor.
 They can give you a nice break from studying!
 Museum Gardens has to be my favourite just because they are so nice to walk through, especially in summer.
 During the summer time, I’ve often noticed an ice cream stall in the gardens which is an added bonus!

-It was really hard for me to only pick three things about the department but I hope I’ve given you some insight into what studying archaeology is like in York.
+It was really hard for me to only pick three things about Archaeology but I hope I’ve given you some insight into what studying archaeology is like in York.